billynewport/datasurface/docs/HowGitHubIsUsed.md

-# How Data surface leverages GitHub
+# How Data surface leverages CI/CD capable repositories

+## This is not GitHub specific

+First thing to realize is that DataSurface will work with any CI/CD capable repository with minimal work.
+It currently provides a GitHub specific plugin but it's trivial to add more as needed.

 ## Data catalogs the old way